What is knee pain and why does it occur?

 - Obesity as an additional stress factor

-Studies show that a weight loss of just 5 kg can reduce the strain on the knees by about 20 kg per step.
-Combined with targeted strengthening exercises and supporting natural products, rapid improvements can often be achieved.
+Studies show that a weight reduction of just 5 kg can reduce the load on the knees by approximately 20 kg per step.
+Combined with targeted strengthening exercises and supportive natural products, quick improvements can often be achieved here.

-As we age, all joint structures are subject to natural degradation processes:
+With increasing age, all joint structures undergo natural degradation processes:

-- Meniscus degeneration: wear of the shock absorbers
+- Meniscus degeneration: Wear and tear of the shock absorbers

-- Ligament loosening: Decreasing stability of the joint guidance
+- Ligament laxity: Decreased stability of joint guidance

-In our research at H4H Naturals, we've found that the combination of hemp seed oil, turmeric extract, and MSM (methylsulfonylmethane) in particular demonstrates impressive results for degenerative knee pain.
-These active ingredients not only support pain relief but also promote cartilage regeneration.
+In our research at H4H Naturals, we have found that the combination of hemp seed oil, turmeric extract, and MSM (Methylsulfonylmethane) shows impressive results for degenerative knee pain.
+These active ingredients not only support pain relief but also promote the regeneration of cartilage tissue.

-Important note: Regardless of the cause of your knee pain, a holistic approach is usually most successful.
-The combination of natural remedies, targeted exercise, and professional advice forms the foundation for long-term freedom from pain.
+Important Note: Regardless of the cause of your knee pain, a holistic approach is usually the most successful.
+The combination of natural remedies, targeted exercise, and professional advice forms the foundation for long-term freedom from symptoms.

-The type and location of knee pain provides important clues to the underlying cause.
-As a developer of natural pain relief remedies, I've learned that a precise description of symptoms is key to proper treatment.
+The type and location of knee pain provide important clues about the underlying cause.
+As a developer of natural pain relief remedies, I have learned that a precise description of symptoms is key to the right treatment.

-- Anterior knee pain: Often patellar tendonitis or cartilage damage
+- Anterior knee pain: Often patellar tendinopathy or cartilage damage

-- Inside: Often medial meniscus or medial ligament problems
+- Inner side: Often medial meniscus or medial collateral ligament issues

-- Outside: runner’s knee or lateral ligament injuries
+- Outer side: Runner's knee or lateral collateral ligament injuries

-- Popliteal fossa: Baker's cyst or fibular head syndrome
+- Popliteal fossa (back of the knee): Baker's cyst or fibular head syndrome

 - Diffuse pain: Often inflammatory or degenerative processes

-The type of pain reveals a lot about its cause and helps in choosing the right natural treatment methods:
+The type of pain reveals much about its cause and helps in selecting the right natural treatment methods:

-In addition to the pain itself, other symptoms provide important clues to the treatment strategy:
+In addition to the pain itself, other symptoms provide important clues for treatment strategy:

 Warning signs that require immediate attention: